-This is the BEST Apple Fritters Recipe Ever!!
+This is the BEST Easy Apple Fritters Recipe for reals!!
 Pieces of delicious Granny Smith apples wrapped and fried in sugary dough will send your taste buds into food heaven!
-You can also make these Pumpkin Fritters, Peach Fritters and Banana Fritters!
-If you adore apple desserts, try my Caramel Apple Cheesecake, Apple Cider Cake, Butterscotch Apple Bars and Baked Apples

 What Makes This Apple Fritter Recipe So Great